iomesh/docs/docs/iomesh-operations/cluster-operations.md

 2. Edit `iomesh-values.yaml`

     ```yaml
     # The version of the IOMeshCluster.
-You get new release from: http://iomesh.com/docs/release/releases
+You get a new release from: http://iomesh.com/docs/release/releases
     version: v5.0.0-rc5
     ```

 3. Upgrade the IOMesh Cluster

-    > **_NOTE_: `my-iomesh` is release name, maybe you want to modify it.**
+    > **_NOTE_: `my-iomesh` is the release name, you may modify it.**

     ```bash
     helm upgrade --namespace iomesh-system my-iomesh iomesh/iomesh --values iomesh-values.yaml
     ```

-4. Wait new chunk server pods are ready.
+4. Wait untill the new chunk server pods are ready.

     ```bash
     watch kubectl get pod --namespace iomesh-system
     ```

-## Uninstallation IOMesh storage cluster
+## Uninstall IOMesh storage cluster

 > **_/!\ Attention_: All data will be lost after you uninstall a IOMesh storage cluster, including PVCs created with IOMesh StorageClass.**

-Run the below command to unistall a IOMesh cluster.
+Run the following command to unistall a IOMesh cluster.

 > **_NOTE_: You may replace `my-iomesh` with your own name.**